What you should include on your resume

 Get in contact with a recruiting expert to help showcase your skills on your resume.

-Provide a short summary line about the company and /or project and where you fit in the hierarchy; this will help hiring managers to envisage the scope of your role.
+Briefly summarize the company and /or project and your role in the hierarchy.
 Be sure to document if the business name has changed.
+Explain what you do and your key achievements

-Actual references are typically not relevant at this stage.
-It is fine to simply say ‘References are available on request’.
+Depending on where you're at in your career, include your post-secondary education and most recent degree, or education in progress.
+No references at this stage Actual references are typically not relevant at this stage.
+It is fine to say, ‘References are available on request’.

-David Brown, Americas President, Chief Executive Officer USA
+David Brown Americas President, Chief Executive Officer USA

 David, a 21-year veteran of the staffing business, has been in charge of overseeing all US operations for Hays since 2018.
 Prior to leading Hays US, David held a number of positions in sales, sales management, and senior management.
 With his wife and three children, David resides in Atlanta and actively supports a number of regional non-profit organizations.